thsvr/bootstrap-newsweek-clone/README.md

 * HTML5
 * CSS3

-## Author - click on the link below to see the authors' github
+## Author - click on the link below to see the author's github

 * <a href="https://github.com/thsvr"> Github: Thaís Vieira Azevedo</a>